Information for IROS Associate Editors

 - Reviewing Guidelines

-The 2017 IROS Conference Review Board (ICPRB) is organized in the same way as the ICRA CEB.
-There is one Editor-in-Chief (EiC), approximately 20 Editors (EDs), and more than 200 Associate Editors (AEs).
+The 2023 IROS Conference Review Board (ICPRB) consists of one Editor-in-Chief (EiC), 27 Senior Editors (SE's), roughly 400 Associate Editors (AE's), and several hundred Reviewers.
 Each paper to be reviewed will be assigned one Editor and to one of the AEs that that Editor supervises.
 The AE will be responsible for obtaining a minimum of two high quality reviews for each paper they handle, and for preparing an AE recommendation that explains the recommended decision regarding the paper acceptance and presentation type.
 The AEs will also help to identify papers to be considered for awards.
 The Editors will be responsible for reviewing and endorsing the work done by the AEs on the papers for which they are responsible.

 Assignment of Papers to Editors and AEs.
-For IROS 2017, the keywords are partitioned into sets, each of which is the responsibility of one Editor.
+For IROS 2023, the keywords are partitioned into sets, each of which is the responsibility of one Editor.
 When a paper is submitted to the conference (via PaperPlaza), the author's choice of keywords will be used to determine to which Editor and AE the paper will initially be assigned.
-This initial assignment, which is done automatically by the system, is then reviewed by the Editor in Chief and the Editors to avoid conflict of interests (COI), to improve the matching of the expertise of the AE with the paper, and to provide load balancing across the AEs.
-Finally, the AEs must review the papers assigned to them and inform the supervising Editor of any COI they may have with their assigned papers.
+This initial assignment, which is done automatically by the system, is then reviewed by the Editor-in-Chief and the Editors to avoid conflicts of interest (COIs), to improve the matching of the expertise of the AE with the paper, and to provide load balancing across the AEs.
+Finally, the AEs must review the papers assigned to them and inform the Supervising Editor of any COI they may have with their assigned papers.

 AE Tasks and Responsibilities.
 Once assigned papers to handle and notified that they should get started, the AE should follow the following steps: